 chief creative officer & founding partner

-Founded in 2007, BrandOpus specializes in all aspects of brand including strategy, identity and design.
-Before co-founding BrandOpus, Taylor was the senior design director at JKR.
-Taylor is responsible for the overall creative output across the London, New York, Chicago and Melbourne studios and works across a diverse portfolio of brands including Britvic, McCain, Molson Coors, Kraft Heinz, UNHCR and First Direct.
-His work has been recognized by The Design Business Association, D&AD, Pentawards, PAC Leadership, The Drum and FAB Awards.
+Founded in 2007, BrandOpus specialises in all aspects of brand including strategy, identity and design.
+Before co-founding BrandOpus, Paul was the senior design director at JKR.
+Paul is responsible for the overall creative output across the London, New York, Chicago and Melbourne studios and works across a diverse portfolio of brands including Britvic, McCain, Molson Coors, Kraft Heinz, UNHCR and First Direct.
+His work has been recognised by The Design Business Association, D&AD, Pentawards, PAC Leadership, The Drum and FAB Awards.

 Wunderman Thompson UK

-With over 15 years of experience at agencies including Engine, Mother and TBWA, Heselton is an integrated leader with a track record of building brands across a breadth of industries and markets, while establishing integration between ’brand’ and ’customer communications’ to build truly relevant and effective brand experiences for customers.
-Heselton is the co-founder of Wunderman Thompson’s 200-strong women’s network Rise, and a member of the leadership team with a focus on growth.
+With over 15 years’ experience at agencies including Engine, Mother and TBWA, Natalie is an integrated leader with a track record of building brands across a breadth of industries and markets, whilst establishing integration between 'brand' and 'customer communications' to build truly relevant and effective brand experiences for customers.
+Natalie is the co-founder of Wunderman Thompson’s 200 strong women’s network; Rise and a member of the leadership team with a focus on growth.

-The best agency is a well-balanced ecosystem that works together to foster brilliant work.
-Without care and respect for every element of that ecosystem you might hang off the coattails of one lucky idea for a while, but will never truly succeed in the long run.
-That’s why I think it’s important to recognize those agencies who are working as a unit to achieve great things with this award.
-I’m looking for collaboration and fresh, innovative ways of doing things that are achieving positive progress.
+The best agencies are a well balanced ecosystem that works together to foster brilliant work.
+Without care and respect for every element of that ecosystem you might hang off the coat tails of one lucky idea for a while but will never truly succeed in the long run.
+That’s why I think it’s important to recognise those agencies who are working as a unit to achieve great things with this award.
+I’m looking for collaboration, fresh innovative ways of doing things that are achieving positive progress.

 global chief marketing officer